-The following conditions apply to the burning activity;
+The following conditions apply to the burning activity:

-- All practical means must be taken to prevent or minimise air pollution; - Burning must be limited to dead and dry vegetation that grew on the premises; - Burn piles are to be constructed and burnt as per the NSW Rural Fires Service, Fire and Rescue NSW document Standards for pile burning; - An open fire must be at least 20 metres from any building; - Adequate water supplies must be immediately on hand to extinguish the fire if required; - Adjoining neighbours must be given at least 24 hours' notice (verbal or written) of an intention to burn; - An open fire must be supervised by a responsible adult at all times; - All combustible material within 4.5 metres of the fire must be removed; - Burning can only take place when weather conditions are suitable with winds under 15 km/h and predicted to remain so;
+- All practical means must be taken to prevent or minimise air pollution; - Burning must be limited to dead and dry vegetation that grew on the premises; - Burn piles are to be constructed and burnt as per the NSW Rural Fires Service, Fire and Rescue NSW document Standards for pile burning; - An open fire must be at least 20 metres from any building; - Adequate water supplies must be immediately on hand to extinguish the fire if required; - Adjoining neighbours must be given at least 24 hours' notice (verbal or written) of an intention to burn; - An open fire must be supervised by a responsible adult at all times; - All combustible material within 4.5 metres of the fire must be removed; - Burning can only take place when weather conditions are suitable with winds under 15 km/h and predicted to remain so; - Burn piles must be burnt efficiently and not be left to smoulder; - Burning must not cause a nuisance to neighbours or a smoke hazard to motorists; - The burning of vegetative material is not permitted before sunrise or after sunset; - Land managers/owners in a Fire and Rescue NSW district (usually in urban areas) must notify the local fire station at least 24 hours before the intended burning. - Land managers/owners in a Fire and Rescue district must obtain a Fire Permit from Fire and Rescue NSW all year round;

-- Burn piles must be burnt efficiently and not be left to smoulder; - Burning must not cause a nuisance to neighbours or a smoke hazard to motorists; - The burning of vegetative material is not permitted before sunrise or after sunset; - Land managers/owners in a Fire and Rescue NSW district (usually in urban areas) must notify the local fire station at least 24 hours before the intended burning. - Land managers/owners in a NSW Rural Fire Service district must notify the NSW Rural Fire Service for their respective district at least 24 hours' before the intended burning; - During the Bushfire Danger Period (usually 1 September to 31 March), a Fire Permit must be obtained from the NSW Rural Fire Service for open burning anywhere in a Rural Fire district; - A Fire Permit must be obtained from Fire and Rescue NSW or the NSW Rural Fire Service for any open burning that might threaten a building, at any time of the year, for their respective fire districts; - Open burning cannot be carried out on declared 'No Burn' days (related to air pollution) or days declared 'Total Fire Bans' (related to bushfire safety).
+- Land managers/owners in a NSW Rural Fire Service district must notify the NSW Rural Fire Service for their respective district at least 24 hours' before the intended burning; - During the Bushfire Danger Period (usually 1 September to 31 March), a Fire Permit must be obtained from the NSW Rural Fire Service for open burning anywhere in a Rural Fire district: - A Fire Permit must be obtained from Fire and Rescue NSW or the NSW Rural Fire Service for any open burning that might threaten a building, at any time of the year, for their respective fire districts; - Open burning cannot be carried out on declared 'No Burn' days (related to air pollution) or days declared 'Total Fire Bans' (related to bushfire safety).
 This approval is suspended on such days.
 It is the responsibility of the approval holder to identify whether one of these days is occurring before lighting their fire; and - Landowners consent must be obtained before burning.